 Most notably, the Palace of Westminster, to the north of the Gardens, is a Grade I listed building within the WWHS and within the Westminster Abbey and Parliament Square Conservation Area.

-Please be aware that Victoria Tower Gardens has an existing memorial-narrative with a series of monuments associated with democracy: the abolition of slavery, the fight for universal suffrage and civic sacrifice.
+Victoria Tower Gardens has an existing memorial-narrative with a series of monuments associated with democracy: the abolition of slavery, the fight for universal suffrage and civic sacrifice.
 These are: the Buxton Memorial (Grade II*, 1865), the Statue of Emmeline Pankhurst (Grade II, 1930), and the Burghers of Calais (Grade I, 1915).

 A contemporary addition is the new Parliamentary Education Centre, opened in 2015, which aims to inspire and connect young people with Parliament and democracy, using a range of education techniques, including Parliament-themed learning rooms, augmented reality experiences, 360° projections and sound technology.